CQCQCQCQCQ/Social-Network/README.md

-Social Netword Project from course Web Application.
+Social Netword Project from course Web Application
 ===

 >using django frame work, and also use AJAX to update post and comment every 5 second.